ricott/homey-com.volvocars/README.md

 ## Settings
-- Refresh status (minutes)
+- Refresh from car (minutes)

    How frequently Volvo On Call cloud is told to update status from the car.
 After each status refresh the status in Homey is also refreshed.
 Each action invocation will automatically trigger a refresh afterwards, in order to show correct status.
+The car seems to push status to Volvo On Call cloud by itself at least after a drive.

-Default refresh interval is 10 minutes.
+   Default refresh interval is 120 minutes.
 Please be aware that refreshing status too frequently consumes battery power in your vehicle.

+- Refresh from cloud (minutes)

+   How frequently the status from the Volvo On Call cloud is refreshed in your Homey.
+Default value is 5 minutes.

 - Refresh position (minutes)

-   How frequently the position is refreshed.
-Default value 15 minutes.
+   How frequently the position is refreshed from Volvo On Call cloud.
+Default value 5 minutes.

 - Proximity of home (meters)